It’s never been easier to start a business than it is right now. And that’s the problem.

 There are usually a multitude of reasons contributing to lackluster sales performance for any business.
 But it’s surprising how many can be rooted to a lack of perceived customer trust.
 Either the feeling of trust isn’t being effectively communicated, or the business is communicating in a way that’s inadvertently producing a negative trust effect.

-Trust Is The New Sales Currency
+Customer Trust Is The New Sales Currency

 Revenue projections, cashflow charts, and profit forecasts are all well and good.
 But before you can sell anything in any real quantity, you need to assure that every customer-facing marketing touchpoint contributes to the creation of a safe, comfortable, and trustworthy customer environment.